 TORRES V. SANTA YNEZ BAND OF CHUMASH INDIANS (No. 14-1521) - On June 22, 2015, a non-Indian contractor filed a petition seeking review of an unpublished decision by the U.S. Court of Appeals for the Ninth Circuit which affirmed the district court's finding that the bankruptcy court did not abuse its discretion in denying the contractor's motion for sanctions after concluding that the Santa Ynez Band of Chumash Indians did not act in bad faith by filing a proof of claim in his bankruptcy proceedings.
-The Tribe's brief in opposition is due on July 27, 2015.
+The Tribe filed its brief in opposition on July 23, 2015, and the Court has scheduled the petition for conference on September 28, 2015.

 SAC AND FOX NATION V. BOROUGH OF JIM THORPE (No. 14-1419) - On June 2, 2015, the Sac and Fox Nation, William Thorpe and Richard Thorpe (the sons of Jim Thorpe) filed a petition seeking review of a decision by the U.S. Court of Appeals for the Third Circuit which reversed the U.S. District Court for the Middle District of Pennsylvania.
-The Third Circuit concluded that although the Borough of Jim Thorpe technically meets the definition of "museum" under NAGPRA, "Congress could not have intended the kind of patently absurd result that would follow from a court resolving a family dispute by applying

-NAGPRA to Thorpe's burial in the Borough under the circumstances here."
+The Third Circuit concluded that although the Borough of Jim Thorpe technically meets the definition of "museum" under NAGPRA, "Congress could not have intended the kind of patently absurd result that would follow from a court resolving a family dispute by applying NAGPRA to Thorpe's burial in the Borough under the circumstances here."
 On July 2, 2015, four amicus briefs in support of the Tribe were filed on behalf of: (1) the National Congress of American Indians; (2) Senator Ben Nighthorse Campbell, Representative Tom Cole and Governor Bill Richardson; (3) Scholars of Statutory Interpretation and Native American Law; and (4) the Becket Fund for Religious Liberty, Church of the Lukumi Babalu Aye, International Society for Krishna Consciousness, Muslim Public Affairs Council, National Council of Churches of Christ in the USA, and the Queens Federation of Churches.
-On July 2, 2015, the Borough filed a waiver of its right to respond.
+On July 2, 2015, the Borough filed a waiver of its right to respond, and the Court has scheduled the petition for conference on September 28, 2015.

 NEBRASKA V. PARKER (No. 14-1406) - On May 27, 2015, the State of Nebraska and the Village of Pender, Nebraska filed a petition seeking review of a decision by the U.S. Court of Appeals for the Eighth Circuit which affirmed the decision of the U.S. District Court for the District of Nebraska and held that an 1882 Act of Congress did not diminish the Omaha Indian Reservation.
 Thus, the establishments in Pender which served alcoholic beverages could be subject to the Omaha Tribe's liquor licensing and tax regulations.
-The Tribe's response brief is due on June 29, 2015.
+The United States, which had intervened in the Eighth Circuit in support of the Omaha Tribe, filed its brief in opposition on August 18, 2015.